user1342/Awesome-Android-Reverse-Engineering/README.md

 #### De-Obfuscation
 - [Obfu[DE]scate](https://github.com/user1342/Obfu-DE-Scate) - Obfu[DE]scate is a de-obfuscation tool for Android APKs that uses fuzzy comparison logic to identify similarities between functions, even if they have been renamed as part of obfuscation.
 It compares two versions of an APK and generates a mapping text file and an interactive HTML file as outputs!
-- [TinySmaliEmulator](https://github.com/amoulu/TinySmaliEmulator) - A minimalist smali emulator that could be used to "decrypt" obfuscated. strings
+- [TinySmaliEmulator](https://github.com/amoulu/TinySmaliEmulator) - A minimalist smali emulator that could be used to "decrypt" obfuscated strings.

 ### Dynamic Analysis Tools